rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 initializing state, then the platform **MUST** transition the app into the inactive state.

+Next, if the app has permission to use the xrn:firebolt:capability:lifecycle:loading-screen capability (and the device supports it) then, if the app calls the Lifecycle.loading() API, the platform **MUST** transition the app into the background state.
+This enables apps to display a custom loading screen on devices that support it.
+Supporting this capability is optional.

 The loading() API may only be called during an apps first time in the inactive state.
 This API returns an error at all other times.